GaryGorynski/privacy-policy/README.md

-# Privacy Policy — Beauty Expenses
+# Privacy Policy — Beautify

-Last updated: March 24, 2026
+Last updated: April 24, 2026

 ## 1. Data We Collect
 We collect the following data to provide our services: